Stars (Simply Red album)

-Stars is the fourth album by British-based pop/soul/jazz band Simply Red, released in September 1991.
+Stars is the fourth album by British-based pop/soul/jazz band Simply Red, released on 30 September 1991.
 Five singles were released from the album, including the UK top ten hits "Stars" and "For Your Babies".
-The album was a worldwide success, particularly in the band's home country where it has been certified twelve times platinum and was the best-selling album of the year in the UK for both 1991 and 1992, the first album to be the best-seller in two consecutive years since Simon & Garfunkel's Bridge over Troubled Water in 1970–71.
-As of July 2016 it is the 14th best-selling album of all time in the UK.
+The album was a worldwide success, particularly in the band's home country where it has been certified twelve times platinum and was the best-selling album of the year in the UK for both 1991 and 1992, the first album to be the best-seller in two consecutive years since Simon & Garfunkel's Bridge over Troubled Water in 1970–1971.
+As of April 2019 it is the 14th best-selling album of all time in the UK.

 The album was on the shortlist of nominees for the 1992 Mercury Prize.
 In 2000 Q placed Stars at number 80 in its list of "The 100 Greatest British Albums Ever".

 In 2000 it was voted number 258 in Colin Larkin's All Time Top 1000 Albums.